Fans celebrate revived Classic with big-name pro coaches

-Baker has attended all 32 Southern Heritage Classics, and said it felt there was more enthusiasm at this game than in recent years.
+While the crowd was about the same, Baker, who has attended all 32 Southern Heritage Classics, said it felt there was more enthusiasm at this game than in recent years.

 “That’s why we have a renaissance, new birth, because HBCUs have been on the backburner for years and years,” Baker said.
 “Now we see that a cultural movement can bring forth those things that’s important to all of us.”

 George stood at midfield linked arm in arm with his Tigers for the national anthem, while Sanders made a late entrance as his Tigers ran onto the field after the singer finished.

 Kellie Grizzell, 30, and Andrea Jossell of Memphis, graduated from Jackson State in 2012, both saw more people tailgating before kickoff than in years past.
 Jossell said it felt like the verge of a new birth.

 “It’s bigger,” Jossell said.
 “It’s a family atmosphere.
 I feel the rivalry but I also feel like it’s just two schools being excited to be here and see the history” being made.